ejtorre/inoutlists/README.md

 $ python -m pip install inoutlists
 ```

+## Common dictionary interface

+The common dictionary interface consists of a meta key and a lists of list entries.
+The last one consists in a list of the records of the source.
+For each record, the next fields are available:
+- id.
+The id of the record.
+The current loaders takes the original id of the source.
+Mandatory.</li>
+- type.
+Mandatory.
+The possible values are:
+    - O: Organization (company, political party, terrorism group, etc).
+    - I: Individuals.
+    - V: Vessels.
+    - A: Aircraft.
+    - U: Unknown.
+- names.
+List of list entry names.
+Mandatory.
+- addresses.
+List of list entry addresses.
+Optional.
+- nationalities.
+List of list entry nationalities.
+Optional.
+- dates_of_birth.
+List of list entry dates of birth.
+Optional.
+- places_of_birth.
+List of list entry places of birth.
+Optional.
+- identifications.
+List of list entry identifications (passport, national id, etc).
+Optional.
+- programs.
+List of list entry regulations (Taliban, Executive order 14024, etc.).
+Optional.
+- additionalInformation.
+Dictionary of list entry additional information.
+Optional.

 ## Current loaders distributed with inoutlists

 - Loader.
 Generic loader class.
 All the loader classes must inherit and implement the methods defined in this class.